Do you have big running goals for 2021 or beyond but just don’t know how to achieve them?

 Hi, I’m Kelly.

-I’m a certified running and ultra running coach with a passion for helping women dream big and push their (running) limits.
+I’m a certified running and ultra running coach with a passion for helping women ditch their perfectionism so they can dream big and push their limits.

 Ultra marathons and trail running hold such a special place in my heart, and I love helping others reach their trail and ultra goals.